Quickguides

 The seat of the arbitration

-In order to understand how arbitration works, it is important to understand the significance of the seat of the arbitration.
-When parties agree to arbitration, they should specify the legal place – or seat – of the arbitration.
-Typically, parties specify a city, for example, London or Paris.
-The choice of seat gives the arbitration a "nationality", so in this example, English or French.
-This is significant for a number of reasons: the legislative framework, involvement of the courts and enforcement.
+In order to understand how arbitration works, it is important to understand the significance of the "seat" or "place" of the arbitration.
+When parties agree to arbitration, they should specify the seat of the arbitration in their arbitration agreement.
+Typically, parties specify a city, for example, London, Paris or Singapore.
+The choice of seat anchors the arbitration to a particular jurisdiction and gives it a "nationality", so in our example, English, French or Singaporean.
+This is significant for various reasons, including the legislative framework, involvement of the national courts at the seat and the enforcement of awards.

 Legislative framework